cdktf/cdktf-provider-ionoscloud/docs/s3BucketLifecycleConfiguration.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-Indicates whether IONOS S3 Object Storage will remove a delete marker with no noncurrent versions.
+Indicates whether IONOS Object Storage Object Storage will remove a delete marker with no noncurrent versions.

 If set to true, the delete marker will be expired; if set to false the policy takes no operation.
 This cannot be specified with Days or Date in a Lifecycle Expiration Policy.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.5.9/docs/resources/s3_bucket_lifecycle_configuration#expired_object_delete_marker S3BucketLifecycleConfiguration#expired_object_delete_marker}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.0/docs/resources/s3_bucket_lifecycle_configuration#expired_object_delete_marker S3BucketLifecycleConfiguration#expired_object_delete_marker}

 ---